0l1v3rr/go-search/README.md

 <hr>

 ## Important Commands
-- `show options`: Shows the options (see other commands there)
+- `show options`: Shows the options (see other commands there).
-- `search`: Runs the search
+- `search`: Runs the search.
-- `search -e`: Runs the search and prints more information
+- `search -e`: Runs the search and prints more information.
 - `search -f`: Forces the app to run the search without search terms.
+- `search -fe`: Forces the app to run the search without search terms and prints more information.
 - `reset`: Sets the options to their default values.
 - `clear`: Clears the terminal.
-- `exit`: Exits the app
+- `exit`: Exits the app.